After Putin’s invasion of Ukraine, Moldova worries it might be next

 Two other employees, Olga Cebotari, 24, and her boyfriend, Liuft, said they were also packing their bags.

-So many people had plans to leave that the company, in the coming days, would no longer occupy its workshare space.
+So many people had plans to leave that the company, in the coming days, would no longer occupy its work-share space.

 “You can cut the sadness in the air, it’s so thick,” Cotruta said.

 A war in Moldova was still unlikely, they said.
-But seeing what had happened in Ukraine, even small-probability outcomes now felt like something worth hedging against.
+But seeing what had happened in Ukraine, even low-probability outcomes now felt like something worth hedging against.

 “It’s the thought of living in a country where you can’t express yourself anymore,” Cebotari said.
 “That is what scares me the most.”